Hearing Loss and Hearing Disorders in Children

 Call for an Appointment 919-684-3859

 If you or a doctor suspects your child may have hearing loss, it’s important to determine the cause and offer intervention quickly, since hearing loss can make it difficult for your child to communicate.
-In addition to providing the full range of age-appropriate testing options, Duke pediatric audiologists partner with other specialists to offer devices like hearing aids, suggest medication, or recommend surgery to correct or minimize the effects of hearing loss.
+After performing hearing tests on your child, Duke pediatric audiologists may partner with otolaryngologists and speech pathologists to recommend the best approach to correct or minimize the impact of hearing loss.
 Our goal is to help your child reach their full potential.

 Find a Hearing Loss and Hearing Disorders in Children Doctor